spotify/simple-bigtable/README.md

 ### ReadModifyWrite (Atomically Update or Append To A Column)

-ReadModifyWrite is useful for either incrementing the latest cell within a column by a long or appenging bytes to the value.
+ReadModifyWrite is useful for either incrementing the latest cell within a column by a long or appending bytes to the value.
 If the column is empty, is will write a new value.
 Once again this operation is on the row level with multiple ReadModifyWrites possible in a single request.